csesoc/2023-projects-technical-questions/q2-backend/README.md

  - The endpoint should be able to parse the input format described above.
  - The endpoint should return all space animals in the system where the Pythagorean distance between the cowboy in the request and the animal is **less than or equal to** the cowboy's lasso length.
  - The endpoint should return a HTTP 200 with an output of the same format described above.

+## Getting set up

+### Python

+A basic Flask application has been set up for you in `py_template/roundupper_100.py`, including some endpoints.
+To run it, enter `python roundupper.py` in the Python folder, and a Flask server should be spun up on port 8080.

+### TypeScript

+A basic Express application has been set up for you in `ts_template/roundupper_100.ts`, including some endpoints.
+To run it, enter `npm run start` in the TypeScript folder, and an Express server should be spun up on port 8080.

+### Testing

+We have written some tests for you inside the `autotester` folder, which contains a suite written in TypeScript.
+To use these tests on your code:

+1. Make sure your backend server is up and running by following the instructions above for Python/TypeScript.
+2. Go into the `autotester` folder and run `npm run jest`.

+The autotester should then show which tests have passed and which have failed.
+If you know Jest, feel free to write more tests!